-Regulation of MMP secretion is cell, tissue and stimulus dependent.
-In the context of Mtb, multiple cellular pathways are activated which together drive maximal MMP secretion.
-Both the p38 and ERK MAPK pathways are critical in regulating MMP secretion in multiple cell types, both as a result of direct infection and intercellular networks [34-35, 62, 65-66].
-Although p38 MAPK pathway activation has multiple effects, including mRNA stabilisation, in primary human macrophages one critical downstream effector is the cyclooxygenase (COX) pathway. p38 activity increases COX-II accumulation, which leads to PGE2 and cAMP accumulation, up-regulating MMP-1 secretion [65].
-It is interesting to note that pamino salicylic acid (PAS), used to treat TB for over 60 years but with a poorly defined mechanism of action, is derived from the original COX inhibitor salicylic acid and only differs by the addition of an amino group [67].
-PAS inhibits Mtb-driven PGE2 accumulation and suppresses MMP-1 secretion, suggesting that in part it may act as an immunomodulator to reduce tissue destruction in TB [65].
-Furthermore, it has recently been demonstrated that Mtb itself produces cAMP which accesses the host cell cytoplasm to subvert the immune response [68].
+Both the p38 and extracellular signal-related kinase/mitogenactivated protein kinase (MAPK) pathways are critical in regulating MMP secretion in multiple cell types, both as a result of direct infection and intercellular networks [35, 36, 63, 66, 67].
+Although p38 MAPK pathway activation has multiple effects, including mRNA stabilisation, in primary human macrophages one critical downstream effector is the cyclooxygenase (COX) pathway. p38 activity increases COX-II accumulation, which leads to prostaglandin (PG)E2 and cAMP accumulation, upregulating MMP-1 secretion [66].
+It is interesting to note that p-amino salicylic acid (PAS), used to treat TB for over 60 yrs but with a poorly defined mechanism of action, is derived from the original COX inhibitor salicylic acid and only differs by the addition of an amino group [68].
+PAS inhibits Mtbdriven PGE2 accumulation and suppresses MMP-1 secretion, suggesting that, in part, it may act as an immunomodulator to reduce tissue destruction in TB [66].
+Furthermore, it has recently been demonstrated that Mtb itself produces cAMP which accesses the host cell cytoplasm to subvert the immune response [69].
 One action of this pathogen-derived cAMP may be to increase MMP secretion to drive the tissue destruction that is necessary for pathogen dissemination (fig. 6).

-Key transcriptional regulators of MMPs in TB are the NF $\kappa$ B, AP-1 and STAT-3 signalling pathways [38, 62, 69].
-Chromatin modification has also been implicated in MMP-9 upregulation by M. avium [69].
-TIMP-1 lacks an NF $\kappa$ B promoter binding site [70] and consequently NFkB signalling may regulate the MMP / TIMP divergence which results in a matrix-degrading phenotype.
-In addition to the pro-inflammatory signalling, there are likely to be compensatory inhibitory pathways which have not yet been well characterised which should be a priority for further cellular research.
-Potentially, Mtb may subvert the host immune response by inhibiting the brakes in addition to activating the accelerators of inflammation.
+Key transcriptional regulators of MMPs in TB are the nuclear factor (NF)-κB, activator protein-1 and signal transducer and activator of transcription 3 signalling pathways [39, 63, 70].
+Chromatin modification has also been implicated in MMP-9 upregulation by M. avium [70].
+TIMP-1 lacks an NF-κB promoter binding site [71] and consequently NF-κB signalling may regulate the MMP/TIMP divergence which results in a matrix-degrading phenotype.
+In addition to the pro-inflammatory